CharacteristicMappingMethod/cmm-turbulence/README.md

 # Prerequesites

 This code is developed to be built and run on Linux machines.
 In addition, an installation of Nvidia Cuda together with a featured graphics card is required.
-To properly install Cuda on your system, Nvidia provides a helpful guide for installation: "https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html".
+To properly install Cuda on your system, Nvidia provides a helpful [guide for installation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
 On top of that, a working c++ implementation has to be present.
 The code was checked for g++ 8.4.0.
 The c++ code itself was developed under C++14 with Cuda 11.0.

 # Compiling, building and running